Guide

 Wright & Company (1500 Woodward Ave, Downtown)

 Wright & Company is a dinner restaurant.
 The cocktail program and the small-plates menu are built for evening, and the second-floor room on Woodward Avenue looks its best after dark when the arched windows frame the street below.
-But Wright & Company has been running a weekend brunch service, and the kitchen adapts its strengths to the morning format in ways that justify the trip.3Wright & Company's brunch offerings are referenced on the restaurant's website and social media channels.
+But the weekend brunch service exists, and the kitchen adapts its strengths to the morning format in ways that justify the trip downtown.3Wright & Company's brunch offerings are referenced on the restaurant's website and social media channels.